Boko Haram insurgency: 2020

-December saw a rash of kidnappings, as well as violence focused around Christmas.
 On 11 December, Boko Haram abducted more than 330 secondary school students in Kankara, Katsina State.
-On 12 December, around 70 Boko Haram militants attacked village of Toumour in Niger at around 17:45 GMT.
+On 12 December, around 70 Boko Haram militants attacked Toumour in Niger.
 At least 27 people were killed, and several others are missing or wounded.
-During the attack between 800 and 1000 houses, the central market and various vehicles were burnt down.
+During the attack between 800 and 1,000 houses, the central market and various vehicles were burnt down.
 According to a local elected official nearly 60% of the village was destroyed by the attack which lasted 3 hours.

 On 24 December, Boko Haram attacked the Christian village of Pemi in Borno.
 The attackers burnt 10 homes and looted food supplies that were meant to be distributed to residents to celebrate Christmas; they also took medical supplies from the village.
 Security officials warned that an attack on a Christian holiday is likely, so many residents managed to escape the attack.
 Nevertheless 11 civilians were killed including a Christian priest.

-Also on Christmas Boko Haram kidnapped around 40 loggers in Wulgo forest; three loggers were killed while trying to escape.
-Loggers from the village of Shehuri in Borno went to the forest but they did not return on the evening as they usually do.
-Next day local anti-jihadist militia leader mobilised a search party which went deep into the forest and recovered three bodies.
-On 26 December, Boko Haram raided villages of Shafa, Azare, and Tashan Alade in Borno.
+On 25 December Boko Haram kidnapped around 40 loggers in Wulgo forest; three loggers were killed while trying to escape.
+Loggers from the village of Shehuri in Borno went to the forest but they did not return in the evening as they usually do.
+The next day local anti-jihadist militia leader mobilised a search party which went deep into the forest and recovered three bodies.
+On 26 December, Boko Haram raided the villages of Shafa, Azare, and Tashan Alade in Borno.
 Ten people were killed during the raids, seven of them being civilians, two policemen, and one CJTF militiaman.
 Houses, shops, churches and one police station were burnt down during the raids.
 On 28 December, A landmine planted by Boko Haram in Larothe Gomani village killed four Nigerian soldiers.
-On 29 December, Seven hunters were killed and nine other were injured after their vehicle hit a landmine planted by Boko Haram near the village of Kayamla.
-They were recruited by the government to help fight against the jihadist groups, when their vehicle hit a landmine they were pursuing Boko Haram insurgents.
+On 29 December, seven hunters were killed and nine injured after their vehicle hit a landmine planted by Boko Haram near the village of Kayamla.
+They were recruited by the government to help fight against the jihadist groups, and when their vehicle hit a landmine they were pursuing Boko Haram insurgents.

 2021

-Violence was mostly restricted to the first half of 2021.